What are bisphosphonates?

 Bisphosphonates are drugs that may be used to reduce the risk of primary breast cancer spreading to the bones and other parts of the body in women who have been through the menopause.

 The two drugs used to treat primary breast cancer are:

 - for people who are at risk of, or have, osteoporosis

 - as treatment for secondary breast cancer in the bone

 Bisphosphonates slow down or prevent bone damage.
 You may hear bisphosphonates called bone-hardening or bone-strengthening treatment.

-Recent research has shown bisphosphonates may help to reduce the risk of breast cancer spreading to the bones and elsewhere in the body in post-menopausal women being treated for primary breast cancer.
+Research has shown bisphosphonates may reduce the risk of breast cancer spreading to the bones and elsewhere in the body in post-menopausal women being treated for primary breast cancer.

 Like all drugs bisphosphonates have some side effects.
 These vary according to which drug you’re having and your treatment team will explain them to you.

 Find out more about: